naif-sameer/my-programming-docs/docs/php/php-docs.md

 Allow you to specify what methods a class should implement.

->	whene one or more classes use the same interface it is referred to as `polymorphism`
+>	when one or more classes use the same interface it is referred to as `polymorphism`

 ```php
  	interface ChatInterface {